Mayo Clinic doctors and researchers are studying new ways to diagnose and treat cervical cancer.

 Cancer research is conducted in coordination with the Mayo Clinic Cancer Center.
 The Mayo Clinic Cancer Center receives funding from the National Cancer Institute and is designated as a comprehensive cancer center — recognition for an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.

-The Women's Cancer Program at Mayo Clinic researches new treatment options for women who have breast and gynecologic cancers.
-This multidisciplinary program brings together researchers and clinicians to increase understanding of women's cancers, provide compassionate care and educate patients and their families about women's cancers.
-Researchers in gynecologic surgery, medical and radiation oncology, medical genetics, pathology and other specialties work together to give women with cancer the widest possible range of treatment options.
-As part of the Mayo Clinic Cancer Center, the Women's Cancer Program offers potential new therapies through clinical trials.
-The Women's Cancer Program also provides psychosocial support classes, a resource center, and educational programs for patients and their families.
+The Women's Cancer Program at Mayo Clinic brings together doctors and researchers in breast and gynecologic surgery, medical and radiation oncology, medical genetics, pathology, and other specialties to develop new therapies for women's cancers.
+As part of the Mayo Clinic Cancer Center, the Women's Cancer Program offers access to potential new therapies through clinical trials.
+The Women's Cancer Program also provides emotional and social support classes, a resource center, and educational programs for women and their families.

 See a list of publications by Mayo Clinic authors on cervical cancer on PubMed, a service of the National Library of Medicine.